 General

-All pressurized systems in NSTS and ISS payloads shall be in conformance with the requirements of NSTS 1700.7 (incl.
-ISS Addendum).
+All pressurized systems in human spaceflight systems and payloads shall be in conformance with the requirements specified by the customer.

-1 Pressurized hardware (including pressure vessels, pressurized structures, pressure components, and special pressurized equipment) comply with ECSS-E-ST-32-02.
+1 Pressurized hardware (including pressure vessels, pressurized structures, pressure components, and special pressurized equipment) otherwise comply with ECSS-E-ST-32-02.
+Human spaceflight requirements like those applicable to the ISS or Exploration systems or payloads can go beyond those requirements.

 2 For the attachments of pressurized hardware, which are not part of the pressurized shell, no special requirements are specified in 8.2.
-They follow the normal rules of this standard (e.g. be verified safe life or fail safe) to prevent catastrophic or critical hazards.8.2.4b8.2.6a11.2.2.8c.48.2.5a.211.2.2.8dbc
+They follow the normal rules of this standard (e.g. be verified safe life or fail safe) to prevent catastrophic hazards.

+If the structural integrity is demonstrated by means of a proof test of the flight hardware, then for this approach to be valid the stresses induced by the proof testing shall envelope the pressure loads and any other loads contribution (unless the latter are below 30 % of UTS).

+Example 8.2.4b, 8.2.6a, 11.2.2.8c.4

+If the structural integrity is demonstrated by means of NHLBB failure mode, then for this approach to be valid the stresses induced by the MDP shall be dominant.

+1 Other loads do not induce significant risk of growth of a 10 t crack by fatigue or sustained loading

+2 Example: 8.2.5a.2, 11.2.2.8d. b and c above address the fact that the definition of pressurized hardware (ref.
+ECSS-E-ST-32-02) assumes that it ‘primarily contains internal pressure’.
+Supports are addressed separately.

 Pressure vessels